 - 1. BFA or a Bachelor's degree or a strong minor (30 hours with a 3.0 GPA or higher) in Fine Arts and a minimum of 3.0 cumulative GPA or higher for the last 60 hours of upper division coursework. - Passing scores on all sections of the General Knowledge Exam (GK) or CLAS or GRE (considered on an individual basis).
 Note: GRE is NOT required, but can be used in place of GK.
 However, GK is recommended as it is an exit requirement. - In addition the applicant must submit two (2) letters of recommendation, a résumé, a statement of personal philosophy/professional goals consistent with the objectives of the masters program.
-Letters and any other supporting documents are to be sent to FIU Graduate Admissions Office, 11200 SW 8th Street, PC 230, Miami, FL 33199. - 4.
-After submission of application, applicants must schedule a portfolio interview with the Graduate Program Director.
-The Portfolio should contain fifteen

-(15) pieces of artwork including at least three (3) drawings.
+Letters and any other supporting documents are to be sent to Florida International University, Office of Admissions, P.O.
+Box 659004, Miami, FL.
+33265-9004. - After submission of application, applicants must schedule a portfolio interview with the Graduate Program Director.
+The Portfolio should contain fifteen (15) pieces of artwork including at least three (3) drawings.